 Glomerular disease reduces glomerular filtration rate (GFR) and increases glomerular capillary permeability to proteins and red blood cells; it may be inflammatory (glomerulonephritis) or the result of vascular damage due to ischemia or vasculitis.

 Tubules also may be damaged by ischemia and may become obstructed by cellular debris, protein or crystal deposition, and cellular or interstitial edema.
-Tubular damage impairs reabsorption of sodium, so urinary sodium tends to be elevated, which is helpful diagnostically.

 Initially, weight gain and peripheral edema may be the only findings.
 Often, predominant symptoms are those of the underlying illness or those caused by the surgical complication that precipitated renal deterioration.

 Symptoms of uremia may develop later as nitrogenous products accumulate.
 Such symptoms include